zaphosting/docs/docs/account-2factor.md

 ---
 id: account-2factor
 title: Two-Factor-Authentication
-description: Instructions on how to set up two-factor authentication at ZAP-Hosting - ZAP-Hosting.com documentation
+description: "Instructions on how to set up two-factor authentication at ZAP-Hosting"
 sidebar_label: Two-Factor-Authentication
 ---